 Premature cell differentiation leads to disorders in pancreatic development

-Researchers at the University of Helsinki, Finland, have uncovered a mechanism through which a mutation in the STAT3 gene leads to a disorder in the development of the pancreas and to infant diabetes.
-Neonatal diabetes mellitus , or diabetes among infants less than six months of age, is a rare form of diabetes caused by a mutation in genes crusial to the development or function of beta cells.
+University of Helsinki researchers have uncovered a mechanism through which a mutation in the STAT3 gene leads to a disorder in the development of the pancreas and to infant diabetes .
+The mutation causes the pancreatic cells that produce glucagon and insulin to differentiate too early.

 Discussions